 Joanna has worked with the Globe Players for many years as an actor, workshop leader and assistant to business development.
 She has enjoyed this alongside her other acting work in television, film and theatre.
 She also works independently as a theatre workshop leader and Youth Theatre co-ordinator in the Netherlands.

 Imogen trained at Drama Studio London, and has been with the Globe Players for three years.
-Her work for us includes Macbeth, Romeo and Juliet, An Inspector Calls and What You Will.
+Her work for us includes Macbeth, Romeo and Juliet and What You Will.
 Other theatre incl.
 Happy Even After, (Human Story Theatre) As You Like It & The Tempest (Shakespeare in the Garden) The Birthday Party, (London Classic Theatre National Tour) Wild Justice, (New Wimbledon Theatre) and Pint Sized (Bunker Theatre).
 Screen includes Rosamund Pilcher’s Licence to Cheat & From Another Planet (ZDF) and short films Everything Is Going To Be Fine, Alone and Fancy That.
 Imogen has also recorded over 30 audio books.

 Jessica trained at Drama Centre in London & The Boris Shchukin Theatre Institute in Moscow.
 As well as many roles for The Globe Players she has also played Viola, Twelfth Night & Cordelia/The Fool, King Lear (The Yard Players) and Various, Precious Little (Jack Studio Theatre).
 She loves working with The Globe Players because she is passionate about making theatre accessible to younger audiences, hoping to inspire students to experience the importance of our imaginations and to fall in love with storytelling.